kiiichi/burn-the-tape/README.md

    参考https://forum.ansys.com/forums/topic/ansys-insight-%e6%9c%89%e5%85%b3visualizer%e7%9a%84%e7%9b%b8%e5%85%b3%e9%97%ae%e9%a2%98/

 ### 1.4.2.
-H. Magnetic field data as a function of position and frequency/wavelength.
+H： Magnetic field data as a function of position and frequency/wavelength.
 ### 1.4.3.
-P. Poynting vector as a function of position and frequency/wavelength.
+P： Poynting vector as a function of position and frequency/wavelength.
 ### 1.4.4.
-T. Transmission as a function of frequency/wavelengt.
+T： Transmission as a function of frequency/wavelengt.
 Returns the amount of power transmitted through power monitors and profile monitors, normalized to the source power.(Negative values mean the power is flowing in the negative direction.)
 $T(f)=\frac{\frac{1}{2}\int Re(P(f))dS }{sourcepower(f)}$ (T(f) is the normalized transmission as a function of frequency，P(f) is the Poynting vector and dS is the surface normal.)

 参考:https://optics.ansys.com/hc/en-us/articles/360034405354-transmission-Script-command